Counties: El Paso, Teller

 Dave Ogrean served as the Executive Director of USA Hockey from 1993 to 1999, and again from 2005 until he retired in 2017.
-He continues to serve as adviser to the president.
 Dave twice served on the senior staff of the U.S. Olympic Committee, as Director of Broadcasting and Chief Marketing Officer.
 From 1980 to 1988, he worked at ESPN in corporate communications and program acquisition.
 He had two chapters of his career in the sport of football: at the College Football Association as Assistant Executive Director for Television, and as the founding Executive Director of USA Football.
 Locally, he was Chairman of the Colorado Springs Sports Corporation in the mid-90s and its President and Chief Executive Officer from 2000 through 2002.
-As a volunteer, he serves on the Board of Directors of the U.S. Olympic Committee from 2011-2018, and is currently a member of its International Relations Working Group.
+As a volunteer, Dave served on the Board of Directors of the U.S. Olympic Committee from 2011-2018, and is currently a member of its International Relations Working Group.
 He is on the U.S. Olympic & Paralympic Museum Board of Directors, and until recently served on the board of the Broadmoor World Arena.

 Norm holds a Bachelor of Science in economics, a Master of Public Administration, and a Master of Strategic Studies.

 Ann Winslow, co-owner of Winslow BMW with her husband, Phil Winslow, is a longtime resident and business leader in Colorado Springs.
 Originally moving to the Pikes Peak region to be a teacher, Ann later joined the business community as Executive Director of the Colorado Springs Automobile Dealers Association from 1992-2013.
-In addition, Ann lead the Colorado Springs Executives Association from 1995-2008.
+In addition, she led the Colorado Springs Executives Association from 1995-2008.
 Ann has made notable contributions to the community, including service on the Boards of Directors of the Colorado Springs Fine Arts Center, the YMCA of the Pikes Peak Region, Goodwill Industries of Colorado Springs, and others.
-She participated in El Pomar Foundation’s Award for Excellence Nomination Committee and being named a Colorado Springs Business Journal Woman of Influence in 2016.
-A graduate of University of Texas at Austin, Ann holds dual bachelor’s degrees in history and English language and literature.
+She participated in El Pomar Foundation’s Award for Excellence Nomination Committee, was named a Colorado Springs Business Journal Woman of Influence in 2016, and received the UCCS Lifetime Entrepreneurship Award in 2020.
+Ann holds bachelor’s and master’s degrees from The University of Texas at Austin.

 Owner, Winslow BMW